jon-be180/nik-salon/README.md

 i changed the query for the logo, only selecting the text, but thats not possible as ive done it already, yet it seems to have worked i turned back on al the other things and its now working on develop more ???!!
 HELP, what broke from the last time i rebooted
+I fixed it by removing everything i changed and adding it all back in, i think it was the contact section